Patrick Williams (cricketer): Life and military career

-Williams was born at Ningpo in the Republic of China in December 1912.
+Williams was born at Ningbo in the Republic of China in December 1912.
 He attended the Royal Military Academy, Woolwich in England, graduating in February 1933 and entering into the Royal Corps of Signals as a second lieutenant.
 He was promoted to the rank of lieutenant in February 1936.
 He served with the Royal Army Signal Corps during the Second World War, during which he was promoted to the rank of captain in February 1941.
 While stationed in British India in December 1940, Williams made a single appearance in first-class cricket for the Europeans against The Rest at Bombay.
 Batting twice in the match, he was dismissed for 14 runs in the Europeans first-innings by Grimley Richards, while in their second-innings he was dismissed without scoring by W. L. Mascarenhas.
 With the ball he took 3 wickets in The Rest's first-innings, taking figures of 3 for 88.